Defmc/moneta/moneta/README.md

 ```

 ## Dependencies
-Just `cache` requires that both `lazy_static` and `hashbrown` are enabled in the target module.
-When enabled, it also requires that all parameters implement the `Debug` trait and `Clone` for the return type.
+`cache` requires that both `lazy_static` and `hashbrown` are enabled in the target module.
+When enabled in a function, it also requires that all parameters implement the `Debug` trait and `Clone` for the return type.

 ## Wait...
 Why `Debug` for parameters and not `Clone`?
 Consider these scenarios: